kubernetes/git-sync/README.md

     --http-pprof, $GITSYNC_HTTP_PPROF
             Enable the pprof debug endpoints on git-sync's HTTP endpoint at /debug/pprof.
 Requires --http-bind to be specified.

+    --init-max-failures <int>, $GITSYNC_INIT_MAX_FAILURES
+            The number of consecutive failures allowed before aborting during the initial sync phase (before the first successful sync).
+Once the initial sync succeeds, --max-failures applies instead.
+            Setting this to a negative value will retry forever during the initial sync.
+If this flag is not set, --max-failures applies to the initial sync phase as well.

+    --init-period <duration>, $GITSYNC_INIT_PERIOD
+            How long to wait between sync attempts until the first successful sync.
+Once the initial sync succeeds, --period is used instead.
+            This must be at least 10ms if set.
+If not specified, --period is used for all sync attempts.

     --link <string>, $GITSYNC_LINK
             The path to at which to create a symlink which points to the